What to Do Near the University of Minnesota Campus on Game Day

-Prospect park proves that in Minneapolis you’re never more than 6 blocks away from nature.
+Prospect Park proves that, in Minneapolis, you’re never more than 6 blocks away from nature.
 This little park on a hill is a short walk or train ride away.
-After you’ve made the trek up to the park you’ll be treated to a wide grassy area where you can have a picnic or let the kids run around and let loose.
+After you’ve made the trek up to the park, you’ll be treated to a wide grassy area where you can have a picnic or let the kids run around and let loose.
 Visit during the fall season and you’ll see some beautiful, colorful foliage.
 Prospect Park is also home to the famous “Witch’s Hat” water tower.
 The observation deck is only open to the public once a year, but if you go near the tower’s base you can still find a very cool view of the park and the city skyline in the background.

-3. Unwind With a Favorite Local Beer
+3. Unwind With a Favorite Local Beer or Cocktail

 4. Ski-U-Mah With the Rest of Them